10 Signs You're In A Toxic Relationship

 Dishonesty is their first language and gaslighting is their second.
 And it makes you feel...uneasy, uncertain, paranoid, and crazy.

-You stop trusting your own judgment, despite your judgement being the actual truth.
-Listen to your gut, follow the what you know instead of what you hope.
+You stop trusting your own judgment, despite your judgment being the actual truth.
+Listen to your gut, and follow what you know instead of what you hope for.
 The lies don't hold up when you stop giving it the power to.
 When your relationship starts displaying dishonesty or "gaslighting", consider the healthiness of your relationship.

 Lack of Support